mem48/geocompr/main.md

 All this may seem rather complex, especially for a class system that is supposed to be simple.
 However, there are good reasons for organizing things this way and using **sf**.

-#### Exercises

-What does the summary of the `geometry` column tell us about the `world` dataset, in terms of:

-- The geometry type?
-- How many countries there are?
-- The coordinate reference system (CRS)?

 <!-- It's a `MULTIPOLYGON` with 177 features and a geographical (longitude/latidue) coordinate reference system (CRS) with an EPSG code of `4326`. -->